 But at sunup the next day, the people saw that the Itti' Fabassa' Holitto'pa' still leaned toward the east, and they knew that home was somewhere on the other side of the wide river before them.

 The people hurriedly set about constructing rafts, and soon the crossing was underway.
 Almost immediately, a serious mishap occurred that left our ancestors grief-stricken.
 The raft carrying their beloved white dog broke into pieces in the middle of the river.
 Ofi' Tohbi Ishto', who had managed to climb onto a piece of broken timber, could not be reached.
 The people could only helplessly watch as he was swept downstream and out of sight.
 That was the last they ever saw of their faithful guard and scout.

 Many days were required to ferry all the people and their belongings to the opposite side, but, in time, they all arrived safely.

-The group became somewhat excited — and uneasy, too — for they had never before seen the sacred pole behave in such a strange manner.
+After crossing the mighty river and getting several days of rest, the group became somewhat excited — and uneasy, too — for they had never before seen the sacred pole behave in such a strange manner.
 At last, Itti' Fabassa' Holitto'pa' grew very still and stood perfectly straight.

 The two brothers and the hopayi' held discussions about the matter, but at the end of several hours, opinions remained unchanged.
 Seeing that talking was getting them no place, Minko' Chiksa' pulled the sacred pole from the ground and commanded all those who believed their Homeland lay farther to the east to pick up their packs and follow him.

 That was the beginning of the Chickasaw and Choctaw Nations.
-From that day on, the people that followed Minko' Chiksa', who were relatively few compared to the significant number who remained in camp, were referred to as Chickasaws, and those who stayed with Minko' Chahta were called Choctaws.
+From that day on, the people who followed Minko' Chiksa', who were relatively few compared to the significant number who remained in camp, were referred to as Chickasaws, and those who stayed with Minko' Chahta were called Choctaws.